Volume 11, Issue 4 (Summer 2026) Health in Emergencies and Disasters Quarterly 2026, 11(4): 321-338 | Back to browse issues page

 XML Print

-1- Research Group of Environmental Engineering and Pollution Monitoring, Department of Environment, Research Center for Environment and Sustainable Development, Tehran, Iran. , mrf.farzaneh.env@gmail.com
+1- Research Group of Environmental Engineering and Pollution Monitoring, Research Center for Environment and Sustainable Development (RCESD), Department of Environment, Tehran, Iran. , Mrf.farzaneh@rcesd.ac.ir

-Materials and Method: This research analyzes 226 climate change mitigation legislations from 88 developing countries since 1980, using data from the Climate Change Laws of the World (CCLW) database.
-A mixed-methods approach was employed, combining quantitative time-series analysis to examine trends in legislative activities and qualitative content analysis using the Social-Ecological Systems (SES) framework to explore legislative texts.
+Materials and Methods: This research analyzes 226 climate change mitigation law from 88 developing countries since 1980, using data from the Climate Change Laws of the World (CCLW) database.
+A mixed-methods approach was employed, combining quantitative time-series analysis to examine trends in legislative activities and qualitative content analysis using the social-ecological systems framework to explore legislative texts.

 Type of article: Research | Subject: Special